SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ```
 The first two arguments are needed to return from the function array with constants, we'll need it for functions generation.

-To check, that we are in the right way, let's compile program and look to its output:
+To check, that we are in the right way, let's compile program and see its output:
 ```
 make
 ./compiler ../input.txt output.asm